Azure-Samples/contoso-chat/docs/2-Instructions.md

 _If you find this sample useful, consider giving us a star on GitHub!
 If you have any questions or comments, consider filing an Issue on the [source repo](https://github.com/Azure-Samples/contoso-chat)_.

-## Learning Objectives

-In this workshop, you will learn how to:

-* Use Azure AI Studio as a code-first platform for building custom copilots​

-* Prototype a custom copilot on VS Code with powerful tools (Prompty, Promptflow, Codespaces)​

-* Optimize your custom copilot with manual testing & AI-assisted evaluation (Quality, Safety)​

-* Operationalize your custom copilot by deploying to Azure AI Studio (Monitoring, Filters, Logs)​

-* Customize the sample to suit your application scenario (data, functions, frameworks, models)

-## 1. Get Started

-If you've gotten this far, you have already:

-* Launched the Lab instructions
-* Reviewed pre-requisites for this workshop
-* Forked the repository for this workshop
-* Launched GitHub Codespaces
-* Opened this file in VS Code Online

-Let's continue.

 ### 1. Log into your Azure account from the terminal